trans-travel/trans-travel/us/ks.md

  * Some cities have protections against gender-identity discrimination, but the state law will override many of these protections.
- * At least one religious-based shelter enforces a rule which bans any trans person [which makes residents "uncomfortable"](https://www.cjonline.com/story/news/local/2023/09/14/topeka-homeless-shelter-explains-policy-for-transgender-and-nonbinary-residents/70826076007/).
+ * At least one religious-based shelter enforces a rule which bans any trans person [who makes residents "uncomfortable"](https://www.cjonline.com/story/news/local/2023/09/14/topeka-homeless-shelter-explains-policy-for-transgender-and-nonbinary-residents/70826076007/).
    This has been enforced against non-binary AFAB people in a women's shelter who were criticized for wearing boxers and being seen "with a